A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 \paragraph{Domain Adaptation and Retrieval Grounded Systems.} In domain-specific applications, synthetic corpora support both task adaptation and retrieval augmented generation.
 For question answering in specialized domains such as biomedical, practitioners often synthesize in-domain questions and answers from domain passages or corpora.
 They then filter low-quality generations to improve robustness under domain shift \citep{shakeri-etal-2020-end}.
-These synthetic examples are then used to finetune general purpose language models.
+These synthetic examples are then used to fine-tune general-purpose language models.
 This process simplifies earlier multi-stage synthetic question answering pipelines for domain adaptation \citep{shakeri-etal-2020-end}.
-In retrieval grounded setups, model generated query document or query identifier pairs can be used to train domain specific retrievers.
+In retrieval grounded setups, model-generated query document or query identifier pairs can be used to train domain-specific retrievers.
 This approach improves ranking through hard negative mining and preference learning on distributions that better match deployment scenarios \citep{wen-etal-2025-synthetic}.
-Because synthetic queries can be controlled through granularity and domain specific constraints, they provide controllable testbeds for measuring retrieval faithfulness and downstream task gains.
+Because synthetic queries can be controlled through granularity and domain-specific constraints, they provide controllable testbeds for measuring retrieval faithfulness and downstream task gains.